lirik90/bashJsonParser/README.md

 That code work at least on Bash 3.2.57 and above.
 This is a pure Bash implementation with no dependencies.

-### ATTENTION: Below is a list of unimplemented things:
+### ATTENTION:
-1. Getting value from numeric or string array, now only from object array.
-2. Getting whole array or object.
-3. Maybe much more another important things.
+Maybe there are some unimplemented important things.
 If anyone need anything from it, please [contact to me](mailto:qc424j85o@relay.firefox.com), and i will try to do it.

 ##### ATTENTION: It's works slowly with big JSON documents.